Kyuu-Ji/htb-write-up/love/write-up-love.md

 It finds the directory _/admin_ with a similar login form.

 The hostname _staging.love.htb_ forwards to another service called _Free File Scanner_.
-The menu _Demo_ allows us to specify and URL to scan a file:
+The menu _Demo_ allows us to specify an URL to scan a file:

 ![Free File scanner demo](love_web-2.png)